zagarsuren/zagarsuren.github.io/_posts/2024-03-23-math-symbol-classification.md

-# Handwritten mathematical symbol classification using SVM and ANN
+# Handwritten Mathematical Symbol Classification using SVM and ANN

 ## 1. Introduction